Former FBI Negotiator and Author

 Gary Noesner is also available to law enforcement, educational institutions, and others for Skype type presentations.
 Fees negotiable.

-The Weinstein Company had announced the production of a mini-series on the 1993 Branch Davidian siege based in part on Gary Noesner’s book “Stalling For Time, My Life as an FBI Hostage Negotiator.”
+The Paramount Network had announced the production of a mini-series on the 1993 Branch Davidian siege based in part on Gary Noesner’s book “Stalling For Time, My Life as an FBI Hostage Negotiator.”
 Actor Michael Shannon (Boardwalk Empire) will play Gary Noesner in the program.

 Read More at The Hollywood Reporter